wolfmanjm/kivy-smoothie-host/README.md

     sudo pip3 install -U Cython==0.28.2
     sudo pip3 install git+https://github.com/kivy/kivy.git@master

+*NOTE* If the kivy crashes when you run it, then you may need to install a downgraded version like this...

+    sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@038acbf

+This installs a known working version.

 On an rpi3b+ it seems the double tap time needs to be increased to be usable..

     # in file ~/.kivy/config.ini